loumf 10 months ago

 I found the article title pretty misleading.
 There's perhaps an interesting conversation to have around the possibility of wanting to be able to scrub training data after-the-fact and how (or if) that could work - but that's not what the article's headline tried to convey.

-• Goofy_Coyote a day ago
+• Goofy_Coyote 10 months ago

 Same here.